 On Friday I had gone to Titchfield Haven with my Dad to pick up my membership card and to spend some time sketching in the hides.
 On the Saturday I had spent most of the day out with a friend, we visited Pennington and Titchfield with the highlight being an Osprey over Normandy Marshes.

-It had been seen briefly in a very small rose bush before flying into the vegetation along the ditch and being lost to view.
+It had been seen briefly in a very small rose bush before flying into the vegetation along the ditch when it was lost to view.
 Over the next few hours birders spread out a little but most people continued to concentrate on the only area in which the Bluethroat had been seen.
 They can be very skulking birds spending much of their time on the ground under the cover of waterside vegetation and so it was likely to be a very difficult job finding it.
-After searching for 3 hours I gave up and headed home, the finder was the only person to have seen the bird, nearly 5 hours previously.
+After searching for three hours I gave up and headed home, the finder was the only person to have seen the bird, nearly five hours previously.

-At 5:38pm, however, the Bluethroat was reported again (it had been missing for more than 8 hours), this time it was seen half way along the eastern edge of the main freshwater scrape and so it had moved 75 yards and so this was perhaps the reason that no-one had seen it earlier in the day.
-Sunset was within 2 hours and I knew the Sunday evening traffic would be backed up horribly on the M27 and so I decided not to go.
+At 5:38pm, however, the Bluethroat was reported again (it had been missing for more than eight hours), this time it was seen half way along the eastern edge of the main freshwater scrape.
+It had moved 75 yards and so this was perhaps the reason that no-one had seen it earlier in the day.
+Sunset was within two hours and I knew the Sunday evening traffic would be backed up horribly on the M27 and so I decided not to go.
 I know quite a few people did go in the evening and not many people connected with the bird.
 I decided I would go if it was seen again on the Monday morning but then noticed that the forecast was for rain all day and with it getting heavier in the afternoon.